Guide to Year Shingle Differences

 Selecting the right shingle lifespan is not just about how long the shingles will last.
 It’s about making a decision that aligns with your long-term homeownership goals, your budget, and your region’s climate.

-Homeowners often find themselves balancing various factors—cost, durability, aesthetic appeal, and long-term value—when choosing shingles.
-This guide aims to demystify the differences between common shingle lifespan options, helping you understand what each offers and how to choose the best option for your specific needs.
+Homeowners often find themselves balancing various factors—cost, durability, aesthetic appeal, and long-term value—when choosing between 20-year shingles, a 30-year shingle, or a 50-year shingle.
+This guide aims to demystify the differences between 30-year and 50-year shingles, while also touching on the difference between 20-year and 30-year shingles, so you can understand what each offers and how to choose the best option for your needs.

 Table of Contents